Children of Blood and Bone: Film adaptation

 Prior to publication, Children of Blood and Bone was optioned for a film adaptation produced by Fox 2000 Pictures and Temple Hill Productions.
 Adeyemi had appreciated the work Fox 2000 and Temple Hill had done in producing Love, Simon and that they were the studios adapting The Hate U Give to film.
 In February 2019, Rick Famuyiwa was announced as the director.
 Adeyemi has said her dream cast would have Idris Elba in the role of Saran and Viola Davis playing Mama Agba.

 However, after Disney acquired a majority of 21st Century Fox, which resulted in shuttering Fox 2000, the project was transferred to Lucasfilm, marking the studio's first original live-action project since its acquisition by Disney in 2012.
 Kay Oyegun (known for her work on the NBC comedy-drama series, This Is Us) was also attached to write the script for the film.
 In September 2019, while talking to The Hollywood Reporter, Alan Horn revealed Kathleen Kennedy was in fact working with sister studio 20th Century Fox's chairman Emma Watts in developing the film.
 In December 2020, Kennedy announced that Lucasfilm would co-produce the film with 20th Century Studios.

 By January 2022, Paramount Pictures had acquired the rights for a guaranteed exclusive theatrical release, with Temple Hill Entertainment producing alongside Sunswept Entertainment; Adeyemi will write the script and serve as executive producer.
 According to The Hollywood Reporter, Adeyemi had become dissatisfied with the pace of Lucasfilm's adaptation efforts and asked to serve as scriptwriter, a request that Lucasfilm had declined.
 Since Lucasfilm had wanted to focus on its own intellectual properties Star Wars, Indiana Jones, and Willow, it and 20th Century Studios had allowed the film rights to Children of Blood and Bone to lapse in late 2021.
+In December 2023, Gina Prince-Bythewood was announced as the director.

+In November 2024, a casting call was sent out by Prince-Bythewood for male and female actors between the ages of 10 and mid-20s living in Nigeria.
+The film is currently set for release on January 15, 2027.
+In January 2025, Thuso Mbedu, Amandla Stenberg, Damson Idris, Tosin Cole, Cynthia Erivo, Chiwetel Ejiofor, Lashana Lynch, Idris Elba, and Viola Davis joined the cast.